Latium Freelancing is a micro-job website that claims you can earn by selling your gigs.

-This Latium review will reveal all the details about what the site has to offer, so you will know what to expect before you even sign up.
+This Latium review will give you an inside look and reveal all the pros and cons, so you will know exactly what to expect before you even sign up.

 Then, you can decide if it is really for you or not.
 So, let’s go ahead and take a closer look.

-As mentioned above, Latium.org is a micro-job site that will pay you for completing small jobs.
+As mentioned above, Latium.org is a micro-job site that will pay you for completing small jobs (what they call gigs).

-Now, in order to fully understand how Latium Freelancing works, we have to examine the earning opportunities it offers.
+Now, to fully understand how Latium Freelancing works, we have to examine the earning opportunities it offers.
 This should also give you an idea of how well you can earn from it.